 It began around June this year.

-[Editor's Note: Red Wing had already wanted to collaborate with Hiroshi because the style Fujiwara wore regularly in the '90s since gained iconic statuc in Japan.
-Daisuke Genma, best known for offering creative direction to brands like sacai, then stepped in to introduce the two parties and kick off the collaboration.]
+[Editor's Note: Red Wing previously sought to collaborate with Fujiwara because the style he regularly wore in the '90s became a thing of legend in Japanese style circles.
+Genma, best known for offering creative direction to brands like sacai, then stepped in to introduce the two parties and kick off the collaboration.]

 I’ve heard that the collaboration model was inspired by your original customized pairs, with the Vibram sole swapped for a white sole.
 Was this a concept you came up with?